Can AI Prompt Humans? Multimodal Agents Prompt Players' Game Actions and Show Consequences to Raise Sustainability Awareness: Study Design

 To address the research questions, we conducted a pre-post intervention study with mixed methods, incorporating quantitative surveys and qualitative interviews to assess the impact of gameplay (see Figure~\ref{fig:fig5}).

-A pre-survey was conducted two weeks before the gaming session online to explore participants' backgrounds and environmental sustainability awareness.
-In the pre-survey session, we used the scales of the General Ecological Behavior~\cite{GEB} and New Ecological Paradigm~\cite{NEP}, with a five-point scale and adapting them to focus on energy issues within the context of sustainability as related to our game.
-We also assessed participants' use of generative AI in their daily lives, as generative AI was used in the game's art and music, and the NPCs were powered by large language models.
+A pre-survey was conducted two weeks before the gaming session to explore participants' backgrounds and their awareness of environmental sustainability.
+The General Ecological Behavior (GEB) scale was used to assess participants' pro-environmental actions before playing the game, such as energy-saving habits and waste reduction, while the New Ecological Paradigm (NEP) scale evaluated their environmental attitudes, including beliefs about ecological limits and human-nature interactions.
+Both scales were adapted to focus on energy issues relevant to the game.
+Additionally, we assessed participants' use of generative AI in daily life, given its role in the game's art, music, and NPCs powered by large language models.

 In this study, participants played the game by accessing the provided online link on their personal PCs.
 The session lasted approximately 60 minutes, and as a token of appreciation, we offered each participant a \$10 gift voucher.
 As introduced in~\ref{iga}, we incorporated in-game assessments during the interaction, using in-game actions to track players' attitudes toward energy issues in sustainability during the game session.
 Additionally, we recorded participants' interaction logs with the AI agent, allowing us to analyze the dialogue during gameplay for a more direct evaluation of participants' behavior in the game.